Mjz86/C_colon/mcc.md

 its about using a regex without saying that PHP's regex is faster.

-another philosophy is,every right comes with a duty,  if you want the right to invoke unsafe, you have the duty to ensure it doesn't lead to UB ( ODR,UAF,...). and , E colon programmers don't want that duty, therefore they are prohibited from that right.
+another philosophy is,every right comes with a duty,  if you want the right to invoke unsafe, you have the duty to ensure it does not lead to UB ( ODR,UAF,...). and , E colon programmers do not want that duty, therefore they are prohibited from that right.